Lapple/generator-noscript/README.md

     mkdir new-ns-project && cd $_

 Run `yo noscript` and answer some prompts.
-After the dependencieas are installed run `grunt build` to assemble the project or `grunt server` to start local development server.
+After the dependencieas are installed run `grunt build` to assemble the project or `grunt serve` to start local development server.

 ## Generators